Six ways you’re blowing out your labour budget

 Pay rules can get complicated, especially for national enterprises fronted by thousands of employees.
 In order to minimise mix ups it’s essential to arm yourself with an in-depth understanding of complex awards and agreements.
 Ideally, you should be able to instantly recalculate any changes or adjustments.
 The end goal is to make sure all staff are receiving the right benefits, but at the same time avoid overpaying.

 From small family run businesses to state-wide franchises and nationally run enterprises, labour budgets can be uncompromisingly tight.
 But the good news is, the solution for managing labour costs is relatively simple – better management.

-It all boils down to smart scheduling, which means that you can maximise productivity, minimise your labour costs and keep your budget on point with the right approach.
+It all boils down to smart scheduling, which means that with the right approach you can maximise productivity, minimise your labour costs and keep your budget #onpoint.